 Where did Lean come from?

-Lean manufacturing is elimination of waste (either waste, materials, or processes) from the manufacturing process.
+Lean manufacturing is the elimination of waste (either waste, materials, or processes) from the manufacturing process.

-Lean manufacturing techniques were developed in Japan by Taiichi Ohno, a Toyota production executive, to address the need for high customization manufacturing.
-The concept was developed to eliminate many of the problems encountered on the assembly line.
+Taiichi Ohno, a Toyota production executive, developed lean manufacturing techniques in Japan to address the need for high-customization manufacturing.
+He developed the concept to eliminate many of the problems encountered on the assembly line.

-Lean manufacturing is intended to create an organization’s productivity, increasing the company’s ability to produce goods or services with the same or fewer resources, and thereby more effectively compete in its market.
+Lean manufacturing is intended to create an organization’s productivity, increasing the company’s ability to produce goods or services with the same or fewer resources, thereby more effectively competing in its market.

 The increased productivity is especially important considering today’s highly competitive global market.

-Lean manufacturing is most commonly applied to manufacturing operations to further extend the company’s competitiveness.
+Lean manufacturing is most commonly applied to manufacturing operations to extend the company’s competitiveness further.